 The review process entails evaluating the existing tree resources on a site, understanding the dynamics of trees and development impacts, and negotiating a solution that results in a development with a balanced mixture of age classes of trees and a diversification of species of the highest priority to be preserved.

 The City of Fayetteville ordinance places a great emphasis on tree preservation.
-Trees on sites that measure greater than 3 inches in diameter at breast height (DBH) are evaluated for preservation potential and are considered “protected trees” until a permit is issued for their removal.
-Small species trees equal to or over 8 inch DBH, medium growing trees equal to or over 18 inches DBH and fast growing trees equal to or over 24 inches DBH are considered significant trees and receive enhanced preservation evaluation.
+Trees on sites that measure greater than three inches in diameter at breast height (DBH) are evaluated for preservation potential and are considered “protected trees” until a permit is issued for their removal.
+Small species trees equal to or over eight inch DBH, medium growing trees equal to or over 18 inches DBH and fast growing trees equal to or over 24 inches DBH are considered significant trees and receive enhanced preservation evaluation.

 This ordinance applies to the following types of construction projects:

 Single family residential in the Hillside/Hilltop Overlay District (HHOD)

 All Large Scale Developments (LSD) and Site Improvement

 All Preliminary/Concurrent Plats and Planned Zoning Districts (PZD)

 Commercial building permits where exterior modifications to the structure or grounds will take place